LED strip light

-An LED strip light (also known as an LED tape or ribbon light) is a flexible circuit board populated by surface mounted light-emitting diodes (SMD LEDs) and other components that usually comes with an adhesive backing.
-Traditionally, strip lights had been used solely in accent lighting, backlighting, task lighting, and decorative lighting applications.
-Increased luminous efficacy and higher-power SMDs have allowed LED strip lights to be used in applications such as high brightness task lighting, fluorescent and halogen lighting fixture replacements, indirect lighting applications, ultraviolet (UV) inspection during manufacturing processes, set and costume design, and even growing plants.
+An LED strip light is a flexible circuit board populated by surface-mount LEDs and other components that usually comes with an adhesive backing.
+LED lamps have been widely adopted in personal, professional, and hobbyist environments for their aesthetic, functionality, and flexibility.
+Traditionally, strip lights had been used solely in accent lighting, backlighting, task lighting, and decorative lighting applications, such as cove lighting.

-Beginning in 2021, LED lighting in the form of "Flex neon" is starting to replace neon sign lighting.
+LED strip lights were first produced in the early 2000s.
+Since then, increased luminous efficacy and higher-power SMDs have allowed them to be used in applications such as high brightness task lighting, fluorescent and halogen lighting fixture replacements, indirect lighting applications, ultraviolet inspection during manufacturing processes, set and costume design, and growing plants.

 Design

 Variables in strip lighting consist of water resistance, color, adhesives, choice of SMD, driving voltage, control type, and whether it is constant current or constant voltage layout.

-Uncoated LED tape is not considered to have any resistance to water ingress, but may be rated as IP20 for some physical ingress resistance.
+Uncoated LED tape is not considered to have any resistance to water ingress, but may be rated with an ingress protection code as IP20 for some physical ingress resistance.
 Such tapes are generally low voltage and safe for skin to touch but can be shorted by fine metal objects.
 Water resistant strip lighting is covered in a heat conducting epoxy or silicone to protect the circuitry from direct contact with water, and can be rated IP65, IP67, or with suitable sealed connections IP68.
 Both coated and uncoated LED tapes have a two sided adhesive backing to stick to walls, desks, doors, etc.

 The most common design differences are in how individual LEDs are controlled, specifically differences in color and whether or not each LED is addressable.